Topological insulators and geometry of vector bundles: Chern insulators

-\subsection{Quantum anomalous Hall effect}
+\subsubsection{Quantum anomalous Hall effect}

+Part of the title of the paper introducing the Haldane model reads ``Model for a Quantum Hall Effect without Landau Levels''.
+Indeed, the physics of Chern insulators is closely related to the quantum Hall effect, which is also characterized by the topological quantization and by the presence of edge modes (for details, see lecture notes \cite{Tong2016} and references therein).
+For this reason, Chern insulators are sometimes referred to as \defn{quantum anomalous Hall} insulators (the Hall effect is called anomalous if it exists without the external magnetic field).
+Below, we consider one aspect of this relationship: the response to the in-plane electric field.

-The state at the edge of the Chern insulator is a unique chiral metal that cannot be realized as a genuine one-dimensional system.
-To see this, we consider the typical response of one-dimensional crystals to the applied electric field.
-Since Bloch theory requires periodic boundary conditions, it is natural to consider such crystal as a ring.
-Then electric field can be applied by varying the magnetic flux that threads the ring.
+We start with a simple one-dimensional crystal.
+Since the Bloch theory requires periodic boundary conditions, it is natural to consider such crystal as a ring.
+Then the electric field can be applied by varying the magnetic flux that threads the ring.
 As discussed in Sec.~\ref{Sec:Peierls}, the insertion of one flux quantum $\Phi_0$ leads to the shift of the momentum values by $\Delta k = \frac{2\pi}{N}$.
 If the crystal is an insulator, the Fermi level lies inside the gap, so the valence band is fully occupied.
-After the shift of the states by $\Delta k$, nothing changes.
-The insulator does not react to the electric field.
+After the shift of the states by $\Delta k$, nothing changes: the insulator does not react to the electric field.
 The metallic crystal shown in Fig.~\ref{Fig:QAH} has a Fermi surface that consists of two points.
 They correspond to the modes with the group velocities $v_F$ of opposite signs.
 The shift of momentum states due to the electric field increases the occupation near one of the points, and reduces the number of electrons at the other.
-Thus, the electric field induces current in the metallic crystal.
+Thus, the electric field induces the current in the metallic crystal.

 Consider now the edge state at the top of the cylindrical Chern insulator.
-It is a metal, but the Fermi surface consists only of a single point.
+The effective one-dimensional crystal at the edge is a metal, but the Fermi surface consists only of a single point.
 The shift of the momentum values increases the number of occupied states, which seems to violate the charge conservation.
 This suggests that one should take both edges into account.
-Since the other edge mode has opposite chirality, its number of occupied states decreases.
-Thus the flux insertion leads to the transfer of a single electron between the edges.
-In other words, the electric field in $x$ direction results in the difference in potential along the $y$ direction, similar to the Hall effect.
+Since the other edge mode has the opposite chirality, its number of occupied states decreases.
+Thus, the insertion of the flux quantum leads to the transfer of a single electron between the edges.
+In other words, the electric field in the $x$ direction results in the difference in potential along the $y$ direction, akin to the Hall effect.
+Note, however, that there is no magnetic field perpendicular to the crystal surface.